pgte/pouch-stream-server/README.md

 `options` is an optional object with the following optional keys:

 * `highWaterMark`: The maximum number of objects to store in the internal buffer before ceasing to read from the underlying resource (when reading) or inducing back-pressure (when writing).
 Defaults to 16.
+* databases: Indication of which databases are allowed to use this stream.
+Defaults to any.
+Can be either:
+  * a string containing the name of the one allowed database
+  * an array of strings containing the names of the allowed databases
+  * a filter function that accepts the database name and returns a truthy value if the database is allowed to be used in this stream.

 # License